Wearing down of topsoil is known as soil erosion.

 Such type of erosion is most common along the river beds and areas affected by floods.

-In the long run, the soil is completely exhausted due to removal of top soil and becomes infertile.
+In the long run, the soil is completely exhausted due to the removal of topsoil and becomes infertile.

-The processes create numerous tiny channels (rills) a few centimeters in depth, most of which carry water only during storms.
+Running water creates many tiny channels (rills) a few centimeters wide, most of which only carry water during storms.

 This type of erosion is called gully erosion.

 The land thus dissected is called Bad Lands or ravines.

 In India, the two rivers Chambal and Yamuna are famous for their ravines in U.P. and M.P. states.